Hurting Canadian oil producers signal further cuts to come

-CALGARY, Alberta (Reuters) - Canadian energy companies, especially those at higher cost oil sands producers, are signaling they will cut capital spending for a second straight year in 2016 as they adjust to a painful new reality of oil near $40 a barrel.
+CALGARY, Alberta, Nov 12 (Reuters) - Canadian energy companies, especially those at higher cost oil sands producers, are signalling they will cut capital spending for a second straight year in 2016 as they adjust to a painful new reality of oil near $40 a barrel.

 Energy executives, coming off a bleak third-quarter earnings season and due to roll out capital budgets in coming weeks, were in a grim mood even before the United States last week rejected TransCanada Corp’s proposed Keystone XL pipeline that would have been key in boosting exports of heavy oil from the landlocked oil sands.